Understanding your pregnancy: Week 6

 How your emotions are affected

-- This can be an interesting time emotionally for many women.
-The reality of their pregnancy is sinking in and so is the realisation of needing to give up some usual pleasures.
+This can be an interesting time emotionally for many women.
+You may experience emotional changes during your pregnancy as the reality of your pregnancy is sinking in and so is the realisation of needing to give up some usual pleasures.

-- You may still be feeling a bit apprehensive every time you go to the bathroom.
+You may still be feeling a bit apprehensive every time you go to the bathroom.
 Although your period is a couple of weeks overdue and you have confirmed you are pregnant, you may still be worried about miscarrying.
 This is a common worry, especially in the first trimester.
 You may be bursting to share your news but are reluctant to in case you miscarry.
-Speak with your partner about when will be the right time for you both to tell the world.
+Speak with your partner about when will be the right time for you both to announce your pregnancy.

 How your baby is growing